Higher Order Recurrent Space-Time Transformer for Video Action Prediction: Introduction

 \section{Introduction}

-Recognizing human actions from videos is a long-standing and widely studied problem in computer vision.
-Most work has addressed action recognition as a video clip classification problem, lately almost exclusively with deep learning approaches, and a steady progress has helped to push the limits of spatio-temporal feature learning from video.
-An underlying assumption in action recognition as clip classification is that of complete and synchronous observation, that is, the action to be recognized is immediately accessible and entirely represented in the video clip.
-Such completeness assumption no longer holds with video prediction tasks, which are to forecast the future from partial observations of the past.
-Also, in practical setting observations may be streamed and thus elaborated progressively to perform and revise future prediction continuously over time.
-These are requirements shared among many real world applications of video based human prediction, e.g. in human-robot collaboration, real-time video surveillance, and autonomous driving.
+Recognizing human actions from videos is a widely studied problem in computer vision.
+Most work has addressed action recognition as a video clip classification problem, lately almost exclusively with deep learning approaches, and a steady progress has pushed the limits of spatio-temporal feature learning from video.
+An underlying assumption in action recognition as clip classification is that of complete and synchronous observation, that is, the action to be recognized is immediately accessible and entirely represented in the clip.
+Such completeness assumption no longer holds with action prediction tasks, which is to forecast the future from observations of the past.
+In practice observations may be streamed and elaborated progressively to perform and revise future prediction continuously over time.
+These are requirements shared among many real world applications of video based prediction, e.g. in human-robot collaboration, real-time video surveillance, and autonomous driving.

-We illustrate the problem setting of early action recognition and action anticipation in Fig.~\ref{fig:eva}.
-As opposed to recognition, both require prediction of action labels beyond the extend of the observed video sub-clip.
-In early recognition, the target label is global and the action is already represented, even if not to its full extent, as signal in the sub-clip.
+We illustrate the problem setting of early action recognition and action anticipation, which are the two major video action prediction tasks, in Figure~\ref{fig:early-vs-anticipation}.
+As opposed to recognition, both require prediction of action labels beyond the extent of the observed video sub-clip.
+In early recognition, the target label is global and the action is already represented, even if not to its full extent, as a signal in the sub-clip.
 In anticipation, the target action only stays in causal relation to the signal in the sub-clip, but is not directly observable in it.
 It must be forecast as one possible consequence of the observed.
-While a clip classification design could be deployed for prediction, such approach would not take advantage of these peculiar challenges that are not necessarily relevant for recognition.
+While a clip classification design could be deployed for prediction, such an approach would not take advantage of these peculiar challenges that are not necessarily relevant for recognition.
 The problem to solve is different.